|

 EAST according to sunlight observed, then the North west is in close proximity

-where in the Primary Sources does it say the body was found near
+to German's Creek and this is where the first search was focused.
+But nowhere in the Primary Sources does it say the body was found near

 German's Creek !